-Jane Green’s sixteenth novel, Saving Grace, was just released in the UK and will be released in the US in late December.
+Jane Green’s sixteenth novel, Saving Grace, was just released in the US on June 23rd and on July 2nd in the UK.
 She is the author of fifteen previous New York Times Bestselling novels, including most recently Tempting Fate which comes out in paperback in November.

 A former feature writer for the Daily Express in the UK, Green took a leap in faith when she left, in 1996, to freelance and work on a novel.
 Seven months later, there was a bidding war for her first book, Straight Talking, the saga of a single career girl looking for the right man.
 The novel was an immediate top-ten bestseller in England, and Green was an overnight success.